Cai Yuanpei: Representative works

-"New Year's Dream"
+New Year's Dream

-"New Year's Dream" (新年梦) is a short story based on Cai's own life, reflecting his ideal society.
-It is influenced by Liang Qichao’s utopian stories.
+New Year's Dream (新年夢) is a short story based on Cai's own life, reflecting his ideal society.
+It is influenced by Liang Qichao's utopian stories.
 The writing style is "painful, even violent, and struggle".
 The story revolves around the protagonist, a Chinese citizen, telling about China's 20th-century revolution.
 Cai wrote the story while China was suffering from the war with Japan, and was also influenced by the Russo-Japanese War.